Weird-Ghosts/babyghosts/content/donate/index.md

 #intro

-[As a nonprofit, we depend on donations from our community and beyond to help us provide grants and education to underrepresented founders.
-Any amount of support is truly appreciated!]{.gradient-text}
+As a nonprofit, we depend on donations from our community and beyond to [help us provide grants and education to underrepresented founders]{.gradient-text}.
+Any amount of support is truly appreciated!

 ::